Dynamical models for distributed social power perception in Friedkin-Johnsen influence networks: Conclusion

 \section{Conclusion}

-This paper has investigated the distributed perception of social power in groups consisting of stubborn individuals.
-Two social power perception dynamics are proposed, respectively, for distributed perception of social power of the FJ opinion dynamics with and without reflected appraisals.
-Properties of equilibria, invariant sets and convergence of the proposed dynamics are analyzed, under various settings of network structures and individual stubbornness.
-We established conditions under which the perceived social power converges to the actual social power.
+This paper has investigated distributed perception of social power in groups of stubborn individuals.
+We proposed a distributed perception mechanism based on the FJ model, which enables individuals to estimate their true social power using only local information.
+We analyzed the equilibria, invariant sets and convergence properties of the resulting dynamics in both fixed and reflected-appraisal influence networks.
+We established conditions under which the perceived social power converges to the true social power.

-Our theoretical results suggest that the proposed models can perceive individuals' social power effectively and efficiently under appropriate conditions, regardless of whether the reflected-appraisal mechanism is involved, irrational perceptions are present, or the perception dynamics evolve on varying timescales.
-Key advantages of our models include the requirement for only local information from network neighbors and the ability for individuals to independently initialize their perceptions.
-Future work will focus on developing data-driven mechanism of social power perception based on individuals' expressed opinions.
+Our theoretical results show that the proposed dynamics can perceive individuals' social power, effectively and efficiently, under appropriate conditions.
+The perception dynamics captures that true social power is globally defined and costly to compute, whereas individuals typically only have local information.
+Particularly, the underlying perception mechanism remains reliable under extreme initial perceptions, disconnected influence networks, reflected-appraisal coevolution, and timescale variations.
+Future work will focus on developing data-driven mechanism of social power perception based on individuals' opinions.

 \appendices